Patent and Trademark Office v. Booking.com B. V.: Supreme Court

 The USPTO petitioned to the Supreme Court for review, which certified the case in November 2019.
 The oral arguments for the case on May 4, 2020, were the first ever to be held via teleconference for the Supreme Court as a result of the COVID-19 pandemic.
+The traditional oyez announcement was made at the start, though the words "draw near" were omitted.
 During the arguments, the Justices raised questions of how an Internet address trademark different from a street address or phone number trademark which are similarly unique and have been granted, as well as the impact if they reversed on how many trademarks would be invalidated.